JESTR: Joint Embedding Space Technique for Ranking Candidate Molecules for the Annotation of Untargeted Metabolomics Data: Methods

 \section{Methods}

 The JESTR model architecture (Figure \ref{fig:model}) consists of a molecular encoder and a spectral encoder.
 They are trained to create embeddings in a molecule-spectrum joint embedding space.
 To place views of the same object close to each other in the embedding space, we use the CMC contrastive learning loss \citep{tian2020contrastive}.
 To improve performance, we utilize regularization.
 At inference, when provided a candidate set for the query spectrum, the cosine similarity is computed between each candidate and the query spectrum.
 The candidates are then ranked based on their cosine similarities.
+Ranking results are reported using rank@k, which is defined as the percentage of target molecules that are ranked at rank $k$ or better.